 Postoperative Photographs are generally taken at 3 and 6 months after your procedure as well.

 You will be asked to sign a surgical consent, which enumerates the risks of the procedure in detail.
 Some of these risks have been reviewed here, but are also discussed at the consultation.

 Appropriate prescriptions are written, (e.g. pain pills, so that you will be able to take them when you return home).

 You will need to arrange for someone to drive you to and from thesurgery center.
 Patients cannot drive after surgery, and for 10 days afterward.

 Recently sedated patients will not be placed into taxis for transport home.
 Medical transportation can be arranged in the event that you cannot find someone.
-It is also mandatory to have someone stay with you for at least 24 hours after surgery, for your comfort and safety.
+It is also mandatory that appropriate arrangements will be made so that you will be observed the first few nights after the procedure.